 - How much is the discount worth?
 Compare your potential rewards haul to your potential cash discount and note the difference.

 - Are you going to carry a balance?
 If you’re going to charge a large purchase and need a while to pay it off, please don’t use a rewards credit card.
 Most charge APRs of 15% or higher, meaning you’ll pay more interest than your rewards are worth.
 If you need time to pay off a large purchase, get a credit card with an introductory rate of 0% instead.

 - Am I earning a huge signup bonus?
 This is one scenario where you may want to forgo a cash discount to use your rewards card.
 Why?
 Because signup bonuses make it easier to earn a ton of points on your spending.
-Imagine you signed up for the Chase Sapphire Preferred card and decided to use it for new furniture.
-You earn 50,000 points after spending $4,000 on your card within three months, which is worth $625 in travel through the Chase portal.
+Imagine you signed up for the Chase Sapphire Preferred® Card and decided to use it for new furniture.
+Looking at the Sapphire Preferred benefits, you earn 60,000 points after spending $4,000 on your card within three months, which is worth $750 in travel through the Chase portal.
 Therefore, the rewards you earn could easily be worth more than the cash discount – unless you spend even more than I did.

 The Bottom Line

 While we all love our points and miles, it’s important to keep the big picture in perspective.
 Giving up a 5% discount ($400 in my case) to earn $160 in travel rewards would have been crazy, but it’s easy to see how someone could make this mistake if they didn’t do the math.

 If you want to use rewards to your advantage, you need to be smarter than the retailers.
 Unfortunately, that means being willing to forgo points and miles in some cases.
 Furniture stores and the other retailers are happy to overcharge you for using a credit card if you’re willing to fall for it, so it’s up to you to know when to draw the line.